Cart is Empty

 What alternatives to chondroitin and glucosamine for dog joints?

 While chondroitin and glucosamine are commonly used to support joint health in dogs, there are other options available with more comprehensive and robust results.
+Two of my favorites (and many colleagues veterinarians will agree) are:

 • Omega-3 fatty acids, found in fish oil and some supplements, have anti-inflammatory properties and can also benefit joint health.
 Data shows that it is a sure choice for your dog's joint health.